Jandini/untrusted/README.md

 *Untrusted* is a **JavaScript puzzle adventure game** where you solve each level by **modifying or adding code**.
 Your goal is simple: **reach the exit** on every level — how you do it is up to your code.

-If you want to explore game without reading the below instruction you can [Hold the Ctrl Key and Click Here to Start the Game](https://untrustedgame.com/)
+If you want to explore game without reading the below instructions you can [Hold the Ctrl Key and Click Here to Start the Game](https://untrustedgame.com/)

 ---